-Discipline seems to be the other thing all of these qualities have in common.
-It takes more discipline to cook a healthy meal than to order take out.
+Discipline seems to be the other thing all these qualities have in common.
+It takes more discipline to cook a healthy meal than to order takeout.
 It takes more discipline to save money than to spend it.
-Let’s take a look at each of the twenty one habits.
+So let’s take a look at each of the twenty-one habits.

 1. Junk Food

-“70% of wealthy eat less than 300 junk food calories per day.
-97% of poor people eat more than 300 junk food calories per day.”
+“70% of the wealthy eat less than 300 junk food calories per day.
+But, on the other hand, 97% of poor people eat more than 300 junk food calories daily.”

-If you don’t feed yourself well, you don’t feel well, and you can’t think well.
-And that makes it hard to have the energy and focus to pursue your goals.
-Eating well can mean lots of different things, Paleo, vegan, vegetarian, pescatarian.
+If you don’t feed yourself well, you don’t feel well and can’t think well.
+And that makes it hard to have the energy and focus on pursuing your goals.
+Eating well can mean many things: Paleo, vegan, vegetarian, or pescatarian.

 Eating poorly is easier to define, and we all know it when we see it.
 No one thinks a cake is healthier than a carrot.

-You can drill down into all sorts of minutia when it comes to healthy eating, but the basics are pretty, well, basic!
-Eat a lot of vegetables, eat a little fruit.
+You can drill down into all sorts of minutia regarding healthy eating, but the basics are pretty, well, essential!
+Eat a lot of vegetables, and eat a little fruit.
 Eat plenty of protein and healthy fats.
 Eliminate refined carbs and keep the slow-burning carbs to a minimum if you’re trying to lose weight.
-It’s really no more complicated than that.
+It’s no more complicated than that.

 “23% of wealthy gamble.
 52% of poor people gamble.”

-People making less than $13,000 a year spend 9% of their income on lottery tickets.
+People are making less than $13,000 yearly spend 9% of their income on lottery tickets.
 There is a reason the lottery is called the Fool’s Tax.
-There is nothing wrong with buying the occasional lottery ticket for fun or setting aside a certain amount of money you can afford to lose on a trip to Vegas, but if you’re spending 9% of your income on gambling, you will never be rich.
+Of course, there is nothing wrong with buying the occasional lottery ticket for fun or setting aside a certain amount of money you can afford to lose on a trip to Vegas.
+Still, you will never be rich if you’re spending 9% of your income on gambling.

 3. Singular Goals

 “76% of wealthy exercise aerobically four days a week.
-23% of poor do this.”
+23% of the poor do this.”

 Exercising goes hand in hand with eating well.
 Regular exercise helps to boost mood and energy.
-It helps control weight, makes you sleep better, and makes sex better.
-Exercise is especially important for those of us who have sedentary jobs.
+It helps control weight, sleep better, and make sex better.
+Training is essential for those of us who have sedentary jobs.
 Sitting all day is terrible for you, and while exercise doesn’t offset it entirely, it would be worse if you were doing no exercise.

-Exercise is like diet; there is no one size fits all.
-The best exercise is the one you will do so find something you enjoy.
-Walking is very underrated as a form of exercise.
+Exercise is like a diet; there are no one size fits.
+The best practice is the one you will do, so find something you enjoy.
+For example, walking is very underrated as a form of exercise.
 Almost anyone can do it, and you don’t need special equipment or a gym membership.